jlempen/Surface-Book-3-OpenCore/README.md

 ## What needs some more work
 - [ ] Sleep (hibernatemode 3) - the device only turns off the display without sleeping
-- [ ] The battery of the keyboard deck does not appear in the power settings
+- [ ] The battery in the keyboard deck does not appear in the power settings
-- [ ] The keyboard and the trackpad are disabled after the clipboard (tablet part) is reattached to the keyboard deck
+- [ ] The keyboard and the trackpad are unresponsive after the clipboard (tablet part) is reattached to the keyboard deck
 </details>

 <details>